- Last updated on January 24, 2023

 - Best under $100: Catena Alta Malbec 2016

-- Best Luxury: Château Lagrézette Le Pigeonnier Malbec 2013
+- Best Luxury runner-up: Château Lagrézette Le Pigeonnier Malbec 2013

 Vivino’s tips: Great value for money.
 Similar wines usually cost 3 times as much.